Spare (bowling)

 A player who bowls a spare in the tenth (final) frame is awarded one extra ball to allow for the bonus points.

 Correctly calculating bonus points can be difficult and time-consuming, especially when combinations of strikes and spares come in consecutive frames.
 In modern times, however, this has been overcome with automated scoring systems (also known as score keepers), linked to the machines that set and clear the pins between frames.
 A computer automatically counts pins that remain standing, and fills in a virtual score sheet (usually displayed on monitors above each lane).
 However, even the automated system is not fool-proof, as the computer can miscount the number of pins that remain standing.

 The term "hard spare" refers when no pins are knocked down on the first ball, due to a foot foul or a ball thrown into the gutter, and then a spare is converted with all ten pins remaining with the second ball.
 This is sometimes mocked as throwing a strike one ball too late.

-Since throwing three strikes in a row is referred to as a "turkey," three spares in a row is sometimes called a “chicken” and in rural areas three spares in a row is called a “sparrow”.
+Since throwing three strikes in a row is referred to as a "turkey," three spares in a row is most commonly referred to as a “sparrow."